kubemod/kubemod-docs/understanding-modrules/the-anatomy-of-a-modrule/match-section.md

 # Match section

-Section `match` is an array of individual criteria items.
+Section `match` of a `ModRule` is an array of individual criteria items.

-When a new object is deployed to Kubernetes, KubeMod intercepts the operation and attempts to match the new object's definition against all ModRules deployed to the namespace where the object is being deployed.
+When a new object is deployed to Kubernetes, KubeMod intercepts the operation and attempts to match the object's definition against all `ModRules` deployed to the namespace where the object is being deployed.

-A ModRule is considered to have a match with the Kubernetes object definition when all criteria items in its `match` section yield a positive match.
+A `ModRule` is considered to have a match with the Kubernetes object definition when all criteria items in its `match` section yield a positive match.

 ## Criteria item